Mazotis/ffmpeg-on-clear-linux/README.md

 $ ./run.sh
 ```

-## Google Chrome Installation and Run script
+## Google Chrome installation and Run script

 [Google Chrome](https://www.google.com/chrome/) is an open-source browser built by Google.
+Imaging that!
 You will find that the browser is quite fast.
 For NVIDIA hardware, one nicety is that video playback utilizes the Video Engine along with the GPU.
+That is quite awesome and saves me 15 watts versus Chromium and Firefox.

 The ```RPM``` file for Google Chrome can be found at [Google](https://www.google.com/chrome/) and [pkgs.org](https://pkgs.org/download/google-chrome).
 At the time of writing, I installed version 97.0.4692.71. **Note:** Installing Google Chrome will add the Google repository so your system will automatically keep Google Chrome up to date.
 If you don't want Google's repository, do ```sudo touch /etc/default/google-chrome``` before installing the package.
 Not knowing if this is true on Clear Linux, I'm choosing to check manually for updates periodically at pkgs.org.